My name is Alexander Cheves. My nickname is Beastly. I write about sex. I wrote a book.

 But seriously: I get many messages like this.
 I don’t know a) where you are, b) what you mean by “meet,” c) how open you are about your identity, d) how safe your country is for out gay men, or e) what methods you’ve tried in the past to meet them.
 So I can’t be much help.

-I know places where I can meet gay men — places which many other gay men in America do not have.
+I know places where I can meet gay men — places that many other gay men in America do not have.
 Tonight, for example, I could wander into Central Park at dusk and probably find a guy to suck my cock.
 But someone living in a small town in Nebraska doesn’t have that option.

 Most cities have at least one gay bar.
 And everyone with a smartphone has access to hookup apps like Grindr and Scruff, which I imagine is now the most convenient way to meet gay men, if not the “best.”
 All these are just American options.
 Grindr and Scruff might not be available in your country, and more importantly, they might not be safe to use in your country.
 Your country may outlaw visible displays of homosexuality and gay spaces (bars and the like) might be dangerous.
 I don’t know enough about you to point you in the right direction.